Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Abstract

 \section{Abstract}

-An $(n,k,l)$ MDS code of length $n$, dimension $k$, and sub-packetization $l$ over a finite field $F$ is a set of $n$ symbol vectors of length $l$ over $F$ with the property that any $k$ vectors can recover the entire data of $kl$ symbols.
-When a node fails, we can recover it by downloading symbols from the surviving nodes, and the total number of symbols downloaded in the worst case is the repair bandwidth of the code.
-By the cut-set bound, the repair bandwidth of an $(n,k,l)$ MDS code is at least $(n-1)l/(n-k)$.

-There are several constructions of $(n,k,l)$ MDS codes whose repair bandwidths meet or asymptotically meet the cut-set bound.
-Letting $r=n-k$ denote the number of parities, Ye and Barg constructed $(n,k,r^{n})$ Reed--Solomon codes that asymptotically meet the cut-set bound.
-Ye and Barg also constructed optimal bandwidth and optimal update $(n,k,r^{n})$ MDS codes.
-A key idea in these constructions is to expand integers in base $r$.
+\looseness=-1 We consider $(n,k,l)$ MDS codes of length $n$, dimension $k$, and subpacketization $l$ over a finite field $\FF$.
+A~codeword of such a code consists of $n$ column-vectors of length $l$ over $\FF$, with the property that any $k$ of them suffice to recover the entire codeword.
+Each of these $n$ vectors may be stored on a separate node in a~network.
+If one of the $n$ nodes fails, we can recover its content by downloading symbols from the surviving nodes, and the total number of symbols downloaded in the worst case is called the \emph{repair bandwidth} of the code.
+By the cut-set bound, the repair bandwidth of an $(n,k,l)$ MDS code is at least $l(n{-}1)/(n{-}k)$.
+There are several constructions of MDS codes whose repair bandwidth meets or asymptotically~meets the cut-set bound.
+For example, Ye and Barg constructed $(n,k,r^{n})$ Reed--Solomon codes that asymptotically meet the cut-set bound, where $r = n-k$.
+Ye and Barg also constructed optimal-bandwidth and optimal-up\-date $(n,k,r^{n})$ MDS codes.
+Wang, Tamo, and Bruck constructed optimal-bandwidth $(n, k, r^{n/(r+1)})$ MDS codes, and these codes have the smallest known subpacketization for optimal-bandwidth MDS codes.

-We show in this paper that, when $r$ is an integral power, we can significantly reduce the sub-packetization of Ye's and Barg's constructions while achieving asymptotically optimal repair bandwidth.
-As an example, when $r = 2^m$, we achieve the sub-packetization of $2^{m+n-1}$, which improves upon the sub-packetization of $2^{mn}$ in Ye's and Barg's constructions.
-In general, when $r = s^m$ for an integer $s \ge 2$, our codes have sub-packetization $l = s^{m+n-1}\kern-1pt = rs^{n-1}$.
-Specifically, when $r=s^{m}$, we obtain an $(n,k,s^{m+n-1})$ Reed--Solomon code and an optimal update $(n,k,s^{m+n-1})$ MDS code, which both have asymptotically optimal repair bandwidth.
-In order to obtain these results, we extend and generalize the $r$-ary expansion idea in Ye's and Barg's constructions.

-Even when $r$ is not an integral power, we can still obtain $(n,k,s^{m+n-1})$ Reed--Solomon codes and optimal update $(n,k,s^{m+n-1})$ MDS codes by choosing positive integers $s$ and $m$ such that $s^{m} \leq r$.
-In this case, however, the resulting codes have bandwidth that is near-optimal rather than asymptotically optimal.